weiran-aitech/shift_schedule/README.md

 ## Examples:
 ### 1. Creating a schedule for 9 employees over a 7-day period, subject to the following constraints:
    - Each day is divided into three 8-hour shifts.
-Each shift requires different number of employees.
+Each shift type requires different number of employees.
      - A-shift：00:00-08:00（1 employee required）
      - B-sfhit：08:00-16:00（3 employees required）
      - C-shift：16:00-24:00（3 employees required）